AljoschaMeyer/pavo-bootstrap/reference.md

 #### `sf-lambda`

 An application literal whose first item is `(sf-lambda)` must have exactly three items, the second of which is either a name, a two-element application containing the keyword `:mut` followed by a name, or an array that contains any number of either names or such two-element applications.
-In the case of an array, all names contained in it must be pairwaise unequal.

 ```pavo
 (sf-lambda a 0)